roderickmackenzie/gpvdm_build_system/README.md

 1 Windows
 ----------

 I would recommend downloading the binary from the gpvdm web page.
 Double click on the installer and follow the instructions.
+I always keep the windows exe up-to date and on the latest stable release.

 2 Linux
 --------
 For Linux I **recommend** you compile from source code.
-I do provide some rpm/deb packages on the web page, but I don't update them very often, if you really want an RPM/DEB package let me know.
+I do provide some rpm/deb packages on the web page, but I don't update them very often, if you really want an updated RPM/DEB package let me know.

 2.1 Linux from source the easy way
 ----------------------------------